 Creating a YouTube outro is easier than you’d think.
 Start by logging into Snappa.
 You can either choose a YouTube end screen template, or start from scratch.

-In this example, we’ll do the latter and choose to start from scratch with the pre-sized YouTube outro template.
+In this example, we’ll do the former and choose to start from a template.

 These templates can be added to your video editor when editing each YouTube video, and smaller video clips can be overlaid on top of them.
 You can also add additional effects through your video editor, turning this template into something extra magical.